-Unfortunately, it's not the easiest blender for recipes like nut butter or hummus.
-It can crush ice for frozen drinks or add to cocktails, but the main jar is only intended to handle six ice cubes at once, so you're limited to smaller batches compared to most full-size blenders.
-Its mediocre build quality makes it less suitable for frequent ice crushing too.
-Its removable blades make it much easier to clean by hand than the KitchenAid K150, and the jars, lids, and blades are dishwasher-safe.
+However, the main jar is only intended to handle six ice cubes at once, so you're limited to smaller batches compared to most full-size blenders.
+This blender has a plasticky design and mediocre build quality, making it less suitable for frequent ice-crushing.
+On the plus side, the removable blades make it easy to clean by hand, and the jars, lids, and blades are dishwasher-safe.

 If you like to blend frozen drinks like margaritas and need a big pitcher to serve a crowd, you might prefer the Ninja Professional Βlender 1000.
 This blender takes no time to pulverize ice cubes into snow-like crushed ice.
 Its 72-ounce pitcher can handle big batches of blended cocktails and frozen drinks like cocktails.
 The lid has a pouring spout, so you can easily serve drinks from the pitcher without spilling.
-It's also significantly sturdier than the Oster Pro 1200, which is especially important if you use your blender for tough tasks like ice-crushing regularly.
+It's sturdier than the NutriBullet Blender Combo, which is especially important if you regularly use it for tough tasks like crushing ice.
 The sharp blades make it hard to clean by hand, but the jar and lid are dishwasher-safe.

-However, it's less versatile than the Oster or the KitchenAid K150.
-It's not safe to use for hot blending.
+However, it's less versatile than the previous picks since it isn't safe for hot blending.
 It also makes a grainy puree with fibrous ingredients, which might be disappointing if you want to make drinks that include fruit like pineapple.
-Like the previous picks, it doesn't have any blending programs, so you need to start and stop the blender manually.
-If you like having the ability to push a button and turn your attention to something else, you might prefer the Ninja Professional Plus Blender with Auto-iQ.
+It has no blending programs, so you must start and stop the blender manually.
+If you like pushing a button and turning your attention to something else, you might prefer the Ninja Professional Plus Blender with Auto-iQ.
 It's slightly more expensive but has a few programs, including 'Smoothie' and 'Ice Crushing'.
 Otherwise, it performs very similarly.